prowler-cloud/prowler-studio/docs/cli.md

 ## Overview

-The Prowler Studio CLI is a command-line tool for generating security checks for [Prowler](https://github.com/prowler-cloud/prowler) using AI.
+The Prowler Studio CLI is a command-line tool for generating security checks and fixers for [Prowler](https://github.com/prowler-cloud/prowler) using AI.
 It supports multiple LLM providers (Gemini and OpenAI), and can be run via Docker or directly from source.
-The CLI is built on top of the Prowler Studio Core, providing a user-friendly interface for check generation, RAG knowledge base managing and compliance requirements updates.
+The CLI is built on top of the Prowler Studio Core, providing a user-friendly interface for check and fixer generation, RAG knowledge base managing and compliance requirements updates.

 ## Demo Time!